• Skip to primary navigation

 Savina Lane Wines also have an association with our favourite small champagne producer in Epernay, France.
 We have visited the house of Denis Frezier each time we’ve been in the Champagne region of France, buying cartons of his champagne each time!

-You can read about our experience of visiting a small champagne house here.
+You can read about our experience of visiting a small champagne house in France here.

 Note: Due to production levels being impacted by the current drought situation, it is unlikely that Savina Lanes will open to the public for several years.
 They will continue to service their club members during this time.